Turners Cross (stadium): History

 In 2000, the MFA received a grant of £100,000 from the Department of Sport for further investment.
 This started a new round of development in the first decade of the 21st century, where the Derrynane side of the ground was made all-seater, a covered all-seated stand was installed at the St. Anne's Road End of the ground, and the 'Shed' was replaced by a new, covered, all-seater stand - the Joe Delaney Stand.
+Floodlights were installed in 2002 and the first floodlit game played was an Irish Under-21 international against Denmark in March 2002.